ziiiki/Quantitative-Finance/README.md

 Please, do not hesitate to contact me if you have any doubts or want to collaborate in a project!

-I hope you find my projects insightful and instructive,
+I hope you find my projects insightful and instructive, see you!

-Adrià